Units of study

 SNGP3003 Clinical and Patient Education

 Credit points: 6 Session: Semester 1 Classes: lectures/tutorials and independent learning/online Assessment: reflective journal (10%) and major assignment (50%) and written examination (40%) Mode of delivery: Block mode

 The field of clinical and patient education is addressed in the context of the healthcare environment with emphasis on continuing changes in technologies, information and evidence bases for practice.
 The unit involves a study of the literature on the nature of learned and performed skills and what impact they may have on the delivery of effective education in clinical settings.
 The unit also explores the role of the registered nurse in relation to patient education, staff education and student supervision.

 SNGP3004 Clinical Practice Project

-Credit points: 6 Session: Semester 2 Classes: lectures/tutorials, and independent learning/online Prerequisites: 12 unspecified credit points Assessment: presentation (20%) and manuscript (30%) and 3000 word journal manuscript (50%) Campus: Singapore Mode of delivery: Block Mode
+Credit points: 6 Session: Semester 2 Classes: lectures/tutorials, and independent learning/online Prerequisites: 12 unspecified credit points Assessment: presentation (20%) and manuscript (30%) and 3000wd journal manuscript (50%) Mode of delivery: Block mode

 Students undertake advanced work on an area of practice, or a particular practice in nursing.
 The project will involve three stages: first, conducting an integrative review of the available research literature; second, commencing a draft manuscript addressing specified elements, and third, composing the final written journal manuscript.
 This project will be highly valuable to currently practising nurses whose professional responsibilities and interests may include clinical leadership or practice enhancement and/or the use of evidence in practice.